uvraj/OpenGL-Base/README.md

 # OpenGL-Base
 A base for my (future) OpenGL-based projects.
 At the moment, it renders a simple triangle using ```glDrawElements()```.
-Classes for texture loading and shader loading are present.
+Classes for texture loading and shader loading are present (see /src/include/).

 # Building
 ## Windows: